-However, adding carbon costs onto preferred in Europe, which has a shorter growing season.
-This makes it less subject the cost of production threatens to upend the present delicate balance.
+However, adding carbon costs onto the cost of production threatens to upend the present delicate balance.
 An energy efficient ammonia plant emits around 2.1 tonnes CO2e per tonne of ammonia produced.
-This can vary guite widely - a Chinese coal-based plant for example COVER FEATURE 1 may emit up to 4.4 tonnes CO2e/tonne of ammonia.
+This can vary quite widely - a Chinese coal-based plant for example may emit up to 4.4 tonnes CO2e/tonne of ammonia.
 European plants tend to be among the most energy-efficient in the world.
-Even so, 2.1 tonnes of CO2 emissions, if priced at the recommended \$40-80/t figure above, with no rebate or other allowances, could thus incur an additional trends
+Even so, 2.1 tonnes of CO2 emissions, if priced at the recommended \$40-80/t figure above, with no rebate or other allowances, could thus incur an additional production cost of \$84-168/tonne of ammonia - a level unsustainably high to permit continued operation of most ammonia plants, when set against the cost of importing ammonia, or urea/ammonium nitrate derived from ammonia, from a cheaper region of the world.